USCIS Biometrics Appointment Guide | Next Steps

-Attending your USCIS biometrics appointment brings you closer to successfully immigrating to the U.S. If you received an ASC appointment notice, you must attend your biometrics appointment.
-In this article, you will learn about biometrics’s role in immigration to the U.S., what to bring to your appointment, what to expect after giving biometrics, and an explanation of the entire process.
+Attending your USCIS biometrics appointment brings you closer to successfully immigrating to the U.S. If you received an Application Support Center (ASC) appointment notice, you must attend your biometrics appointment.
+In this article, you will learn about biometrics’ role in immigration to the U.S., what to bring to your appointment, what to expect after giving biometrics, and an explanation of the entire process.

 A biometrics appointment is a security procedure that identifies the applicants and assesses their criminal background and previous immigration violations.
-If you are required to provide biometrics, you will be sent a USCIS biometrics appointment letter (Form I-797C).
+You will be notified to attend a biometrics appointment when you receive a USCIS biometrics appointment letter (Form I-797C).

-The idea behind collecting a person’s biometrics is to identify their unique physical traits and confirm their identity.
-It is part of the U.S. immigration process; however, many other countries follow similar procedures.
+The reason behind collecting a person’s biometrics is to identify their unique physical traits and confirm their identity.
+It is part of the U.S. immigration process, and many other countries follow similar procedures.
 At your appointment, officials will take your fingerprints along with your photograph.
 USCIS will also require you to provide your signature.

 USCIS requires numerous types of applicants to complete a biometrics assessment.
-It is very often that applicants for green cards, work permits, or citizenship will have to attend a biometrics appointment, in particular applications for:
+Often, applicants for green cards, work permits, or citizenship will have to attend a biometrics appointment, particularly for applications:

 USCIS Biometrics Appointment table of things to remember after receiving ASC appointment notice in 2023